 A List panel allows you to display design objects from one or more documents in tabular format, enabling quick inspection and modification of object attributes.
 Used in conjunction with appropriate filtering - by using the applicable Filter panel, or the Find Similar Objects dialog - it enables the display of just those objects falling under the scope of the active filter – allowing you to target and edit multiple design objects with greater accuracy and efficiency.

 The default behavior of the Designator is to auto-position it as a component is rotated during placement.
 If this behavior is not required, turn off the Autoposition option in the Preferences dialog (refer to the previous image) either during symbol creation or after the component has been placed on a schematic sheet.
 Note that doing this sets this parameter to be classified as a manual parameter (meaning manually positioned parameter).
 Manual parameters are identified by a dot on the lower left corner of their selection box.

 R3, etc. Note that when you switch to placing a different component type you must again press Tab and enter a suitable designator prefix.

 U3B, etc. If the initial designator is not assigned, all parts will have the same suffix.
 This is resolved by the Schematic Editor's Annotation command.
 The part suffix can be alpha or numeric.
-Use the Alpha Numeric Suffix option in the Schematic - General page of the Preferences dialog to configure this.
+Use the Alpha Numeric Suffix option on the Schematic - General page of the Preferences dialog to configure.

 Valid students can get their very own 6-month Altium Designer Student License for FREE!
 Just fill out the form below to request your Student License today.